 Please keep in mind that the RPKI consists of a great number of small files.
 As a result, Routinator will use a large amount of inodes.
-You should accommodate for at least two million inodes.
+You should accommodate for at least 500,000 inodes, but one million will provide more breathing room.
 This will give you ample margin for the RPKI repositories to grow over time, as adoption increases.